n0F4x/Game-Design-Assignment-3/Cards.md

 ### Shield

-Other players cannot target you with card effects for 1 round.
+Other players cannot target you with card effects until your next round.

 ### Reinforcements